 So which is more secure, cloud vs local file storage?

-The reality is that files stored on a staff person’s local machine or on a local server are probably as much or more at risk as files that are being stored in a secured cloud location like SharePoint or Dropbox.
 There’s a lot more insecurity in older systems where, for example, a staff person may need a file at home to work on, so they email it to themselves.
 The email itself is not a secure method of getting a file.
 They go to their home computer, they login, download it to their personal computer and start working away on it, eliminating any security benefit of a physically secured local file server.

 With data in the cloud, you can access it from anywhere.
 You can also easily protect it with multifactor authentication.
 Cloud-based systems can be secured remotely, which can be an enormous advantage in times of physical disasters such as a flood or fire, or cyber disaster such as a hack attempt.
+And cloud-based systems can be managed at a granular level by your IT team, allowing easier on-boarding and more secure off-boarding to cut off access to former staff.
+If you have taken the right security precautions, cloud vs local file storage will both be secure.

 Ready for IT support you can depend on?